Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 • Maintain sufficient endurance to effectively manage patient care, for a minimum of 35 hours per week.

-Observation: Observation requires the functional use of vision, hearing and somatic senses.
-Observation allows students to gather data to efficiently and effectively respond to patients and families as well as with faculty, preceptors and all members of the healthcare team and other learning experiences.
+Observation: Observation requires the functional use of vision, hearing, and somatic senses.
+Observation allows students to gather data to efficiently and effectively respond to patients and families efficiently and effectively, with faculty, preceptors and all members of the healthcare team and other learning experiences.
 Students must be able to observe lectures, laboratory demonstrations, in-class demonstrations and patients in the classroom and clinic.

 Students must maintain sufficient observation skills to perform various parts of a physical therapy examination and interventions, including but not limited to: